 The Fern Apartment and Studio have been specifically designed to accommodate artists using wheelchairs.
 Access is facilitated through a ramp from the designated parking area to the apartment and studio, with the bathroom also being fully accessible.
 For those requiring specific measurements, such as doorway widths, detailed floor plans can be provided upon request.

-The Boyd Education Centre is accessible for a artists using wheelchairs and has one accessible bathroom which is shared between two rooms.
+The Boyd Education Centre is accessible for artists using wheelchairs and has one accessible bathroom which is shared between two rooms.

 We encourage you to reach out to us to discuss your access rider or any concerns you may have regarding access.